sumbach/modern-cljs/doc/tutorial-16.md

 0 failures, 0 errors.
 ```

 Yes, it's still working.
-Now force a failure for one of the assertion
+Now force a failure for one of the assertions
-in the `validators_test.cljs` file and run again the `lein cljsbuild
+in the `validators_test.cljs` file and run `lein cljsbuild
-test` command to see how it reports the failure.
+test` again to see how it reports the failure.

 ```clj
 (deftest validate-shopping-form-test